evgeniums/cpp-validator/docs/index.md

 - then, apply the [validator](#validator) to [object](#object) that must be validated;
 - finally, check the results and print [report](#report) if applicable.

+The library is suitable for both *post-validation* and *pre-validation*. *Post-validation* stands for validating the object that is already populated with the data. [*Pre-validation*](#single-member-adapter) stands for validating the data before writing it to the object.
+The same validator declaration can be used in both cases.

 # Definitions

 ##### *Adapter*